 - Art for kids hub This YouTube station gives attainable, simple art instruction from a father and usually his son.

 - Science Channel Learn about outer space, leading scientific exploration, new technology, earth science basics, & more with science videos & news from Science Channel.

-- SciShow Kids SciShow We really like how they explain complex scientific concepts in an easy to understand way that is also entertaining for children.
+- SciShow Kids SciShow We like how they explain complex scientific concepts in an easy-to-understand way that is also entertaining for children.
 A great (and slightly addictive) channel for families educating at home!

-- NatGeoKids Nat Geo Kids makes it fun to explore your world with weird, wild, and wacky videos!
+- NatGeoKids Nat Geo Kids is a home education app that makes it fun to explore your world with weird, wild, and wacky videos!
 Videos featuring wonderful animals, cool science, curious pets

 - FreeSchool FreeSchool is a safe and friendly place to expose children to famous art, classical music, children’s literature, and natural science in an age-appropriate and kid-accessible way.